9th Sunday in the Season of Pentecost

 All of our longings and our fears, our hopes and our desires we bring to you.
 Hear our prayers, gracious God.
 We ask this through Christ our Lord.
 Amen.

-May the blessings of the Risen Lord be upon you
+May the blessings of the Spirit of God be upon you

-May the loss of the ascended Christ shake you awake
+May the presence of the ascended Christ live within you

 And may you have joy in your life.